 (d) Do not put the protection and commercialisation of intellectual property at risk.

 This will preserve the achievement of both objectives in a cooperative fashion, without the achievement of either objective hindering the other.

 11. Distribution of Net Commercialisation Revenue

-USC will distribute net commercialisation revenue it receives from the commercialisation of USC intellectual property in accordance with the Intellectual Property: Commercialisation Revenue - Procedures and associated guidelines.
+The University will distribute net commercialisation revenue it receives from the commercialisation of the University’s intellectual property in accordance with the Intellectual Property: Commercialisation Revenue - Procedures and associated guidelines.